Kerry says Israel, Palestinians lay groundwork for peace talks

 “Both of them have chosen to make difficult choices here, and both of them were instrumental in pushing in this direction.
 We wouldn’t be standing here tonight if they hadn’t made the choices,” he said.

-Reporting by Arshad Mohammed in Amman, Ali Sawafta in Ramallah, Nidal al-Mughrabi in Gaza, and Lesley Wroughton in Washington; Writing by Maayan Lubell; Editing by Will Waterman and Peter Cooney
+Reporting by Arshad Mohammed in Amman, Ali Sawafta in Ramallah, Nidal al-Mughrabi in Gaza, and Lesley Wroughton in Washington; Writing by Maayan Lubell; Editing by Will Waterman, Peter Cooney, Doina Chiacu